-- Regulatory initiative: Review of the EU Central Securities Depositories Regulation (CSDR). - Key issues: Settlement discipline (SD), including revised mandatory buy-in (MBI) proposal. - Key messages: ICMA cautions against imposing an MBI regime, particularly for bond markets.
+- Regulatory initiative: Review of the EU Central Securities Depositories Regulation (CSDR). - Key issues: Settlement discipline (SD), including revised mandatory buy-in (MBI) proposal. - Key messages: ICMA continues to caution against imposing an MBI regime, particularly for bond markets.
 Penalties should first be allowed time to run and possibly be recalibrated.
 In parallel, other measures to improve settlement efficiency should be exhausted in the first instance (either market-based or regulatory, eg auto partialling, auto borrowing and lending facilities).
-If MBIs are implemented, this should be through market regulation, not post- trade regulation.
-The Level 1 CSDR text should exempt Securities Financing Transactions (SFTs) from the buy-in process. - Legislative stage: The European Commission's (EC) CSDR review proposal of March 2022 is now being debated by the European Parliament (EP) (draft report and amendments) and the Council of EU Member States (the Council's position) with a view to agreeing on a final text, in the first half of 2023 at the earliest.
-In July 2022, the ECB published its opinion on the EC's CSDR review proposals, favourably suggesting among other things to discard the application of the MBI provisions altogether. - UK related developments: In 2020, UK HM Treasury (HMT) elected not to implement the EU's settlement discipline regime, including MBIs.
-As part of the Edinburgh Reforms, announced on 9 December 2022, the UK Government launched the Accelerated Settlement Taskforce to, inter alia, evaluate current settlement discipline and examine potential reforms in the UK. - ICMA engagement and materials: Meetings with the EC, EP and Council representatives.
+In the absence of a full deletion of MBI provisions ICMA advocates for a number of improvements in order to make sure MBIs can only be implemented as a last resort measure after strict conditions are met and that explicit exemptions apply, eg for securities financing transactions (SFTs). - Legislative stage: The Council of EU Member States (Council) and the European Parliament (EP) have both finalised their respective positions on the European Commission's (EC) CSDR review proposal and are about to enter into trilogue discussions to agree on a final compromise text.
+Trilogues are expected to be finalised by the end of the Swedish Presidency of the Council in June 2023. - UK related developments: In 2020, HM Treasury (HMT) elected not to implement the EU's settlement discipline regime, including MBIs.
+As part of the Edinburgh Reforms, announced on 9 December 2022, the UK Government launched the Accelerated Settlement Taskforce to, inter alia, evaluate current settlement discipline and examine potential reforms in the UK.

+• ICMA engagement and materials: Meetings with the EC, EP and Council representatives.
 ICMA published its feedback on the EC proposal in May 2022 and a briefing note in September 2022.
+ICMA is a member of the UK Accelerated Settlement Taskforce.